-Well, as with another other position in the fitness industry, such as a personal trainer, for example, there are important steps that they will follow with each one of their clients.
+Well, as with other positions in the fitness industry, such as a personal trainer, for example, there are important steps that they will follow with each one of their clients.

 And for each health coach, it’s a little different.
 Everybody has their own unique way of doing things, but generally, the steps will include:

 The first thing any health coach will do is hold a one-on-one session with their new client to find out exactly what it is they are hoping to achieve by employing their services.